AryanTommer/OFFICEappstore/docs/prodinstalldocker.rst

 Then whitelist your container IP in **/etc/postgresql/9.5/main/pg_hba.conf**::

-    host    nextcloudappstore nextcloudappstore 172.17.0.2/32       md5
+    host    TechKiteOFFICEappstore TechKiteOFFICEappstore 172.17.0.2/32       md5

-.. note:: This expects the database user and database to be named **nextcloudappstore**, your container IP to be **172.17.0.2** and host to run on **172.17.0.1**
+.. note:: This expects the database user and database to be named **TechKiteOFFICEappstore**, your container IP to be **172.17.0.2** and host to run on **172.17.0.1**

 Then enable and start it::